Trading Glass

 Rule breaks (you knew better)Brain reverts to habit, not plan

 Overload = edge leaks silently.
-You wont even know it happened until its over.
+You won't even know it happened until it's over.
+Learning to spot fatigue in real time is the next layer of defense.

 Where Does Cognitive Load Come From in Trading?